-Our net tangible book value on September 30, 2010 was approximately \$15.7 million, or \$0.49 per share.
-"Net tangible book value" is total assets minus the sum of liabilities and intangible assets.
-"Net tangible book value per share" is net tangible book value divided by the total number of shares outstanding.

-After giving effect to the sale of all 5,000,000 shares of common stock being offered in this offering (assuming all 5,000,000 shares are issued at once) at an assumed offering price of \$4.18 per share, which was the closing price of our common stock as reported on the NASDAQ Global Market on January 5, 2011, and after deducting estimated offering commissions and expenses payable by us, our net tangible book value as of September 30, 2010 would have been approximately \$35.6 million, or \$0.96 per share of common stock.
-This represents an immediate increase in net tangible book value of \$0.47 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.22 per share to investors participating in this offering.
-The following table illustrates this dilution per share to investors participating in this offering:
+Our net tangible book value as of March 31, 2011 was approximately \$30.5 million, or \$0.95 per share.
+After giving effect to the sale by us of shares of common stock offered by this prospectus supplement at a public offering price of \$ per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of March 31, 2011 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing our common stock in this offering.
+The following table illustrates the per share dilution:

-Assumed offering price per share \$ 4.18

-Net tangible book value per share as of September 30, 2010 \$ 0.49

-Increase in net tangible book value per share attributable to new investors

-in offering \$ 0.47

-Pro forma net tangible book value per share after giving effect to the
+Public offering price per share \$ Net tangible book value per share as of March 31, 2011 \$ 0.95 Increase in net tangible book value per share after this offering Pro forma net tangible book value per share as of March 31, 2011, after giving effect to this offering Dilution per share to new investors in this offering \$

-offering \$ 0.96

-Dilution per share to new investors \$ 3.22